June 26, 2026

 Image credit: NOAA Climate.gov

-What we’re actually computing
+What we’re computing

 • El Niño when ONI ≥ +0.5 °C